 The Electrical Technician program is 720 contact hours over a period of 36 weeks.
-All students must complete the program with a minimum of 53.5 quarter credits hours.
+All students must complete the program with 53.5 quarter credits hours.
 Upon successful completion of the program, graduates will be awarded an Electrical Technician Diploma.